 The Clean Power Plan and other government mitigation efforts are not only about reducing the impacts of one of the worst threats ever faced by humanity, they are also about addressing one of the foremost health issues of our times.
-The health impacts from climate change and air pollution have been widely documented.
-In response to these threats the Clean Power Plan is a government prescription that is in the national interest.
-It will protect human health by significantly reducing climate change causing greenhouse gases and air pollution.
+The health impacts of climate change and air pollution have been widely documented.
+In response to these threats, the Clean Power Plan is a government prescription that is in the national interest.
+It will protect human health by significantly reducing climate change-causing greenhouse gases and air pollution.

 Climate change and human health

 There is a large and growing pool of research showing how climate change makes us both physically and emotionally unwell.
 Some recent research described those health impacts as “catastrophic.”
 Climate change is already deadly and it will get far worse in the future.
 Although estimates vary, the 2012 Climate Variability Monitor